mcjs/mcjs/README.md

 You can use Visual Studio or Xamarin Studio to open and build MCJavascript.
 In the root MCJavascript directory open MCJavascript-VS.sln solution and build.
+NOTE: If building for the first time, please first build in RELASE mode once and
+      then you can build in DEBUG mode.

 For more documentation, please refer to docs/MCJS.pdf in the repo